Simultaneous Computation and Communication over MAC

 \section{Abstract}

 We study communication over a Gaussian \gls{mac} with two types of transmitters: Digital transmitters hold a message from a discrete set that needs to be communicated to the receiver with vanishing error probability.
-Analog transmitters hold sequences of analog values, and some functions of these distributed values (but not the values themselves) need to be conveyed to the receiver, subject to a fidelity criterion such as \gls{mse} or a certain maximum error with given confidence.
+Analog transmitters hold sequences of analog values.
+Some functions of these distributed values (but not the values themselves) need to be conveyed to the receiver, subject to a fidelity criterion such as \gls{mse} or a certain maximum error with given confidence.
 For the case in which the computed function for the analog transmitters is a sum of values in $[-1,1]$, we derive inner and outer bounds for the tradeoff of digital and analog rates of communication under peak and average power constraints for digital transmitters and a peak power constraint for analog transmitters.
 We then extend the achievability result to a class of functions that includes all linear and some non-linear functions.
-The practicality of our proposed communication scheme is shown in channel simulations that use a version of the scheme based on \gls{ldpc} coding and evaluate the system performance for different block lengths and Gaussian as well as non-Gaussian noise distributions.
+This extended scheme works over fading channels as long as full channel state information is available at the transmitter.
+The practicality of our proposed communication scheme is shown in channel simulations that use a version of the scheme based on \gls{ldpc} coding.
+We evaluate the system performance for different block lengths and Gaussian as well as non-Gaussian noise distributions.